 The New York Academy of Sciences

-This webinar will provide an overview of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) and program updates for the FY 2016 competition (incl. deadlines, application and review processes).
+This Webinar will provide an overview of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) and program updates for the FY 2017 competition (including deadlines and application and review processes).

 The GRFP awards fellowships on a competitive basis to support the graduate education of research-oriented students in a wide range of Science, Technology, Engineering and Math (STEM) fields.
 A GRFP Fellowship supports the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.